MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-network-related-errors-in-visual-studio.md

 - If restarting Visual Studio doesn't solve the problem, it might be because your proxy server doesn't prompt for credentials for http:&#47;&#47;go.microsoft.com addresses, but it does so for &#42;.visualStudio.microsoft.com addresses.
 For these servers, add the following URLs to an allowlist to unblock all sign-in scenarios in Visual Studio:

 - &#42;.windows.net

 - &#42;.microsoftonline.com

 - &#42;.visualstudio.microsoft.com

 - &#42;.microsoft.com

 - &#42;.live.com

 - We recommend that you remove the http:&#47;&#47;go.microsoft.com address from the allowlist.
-Removing the address will allow the proxy authentication dialog to show up for both the http:&#47;&#47;go.microsoft.com address and the server endpoints when Visual Studio restarts.
+Removing the address allows the proxy authentication dialog to show up for both the http:&#47;&#47;go.microsoft.com address and the server endpoints when Visual Studio restarts.

   -OR-